Department of Psychiatry

 Overview

 People with mental illness, in particular psychotic disorders, have complex needs that often limit their full potential for productive social, educational, and occupational lives.
-The first episode of psychosis and the preceding period of clinical and functional decline offers unique opportunities for understanding the mechanisms of psychosis and providing early treatment intervention aimed at optimizing outcome.
-The key theme of our research focus is to identify psychosis-specific risk and resilience factors in particular environments, promote evidence-based pharmacological and psychosocial intervention research including clinical trials, and contribute significantly to the teaching and training of professionals and researchers from developing countries.
+The first episode of psychosis and the preceding period of clinical and functional decline offer unique opportunities for understanding the mechanisms of psychosis and providing early treatment intervention aimed at optimizing clinical and functional outcomes.
+The key theme of our research is to identify psychosis-specific risk and resilience factors in particular environments, promote evidence-based pharmacological and psychosocial intervention research including clinical trials, and contribute significantly to the teaching and training of professionals and researchers from developing countries.

 Our history

 The program was started in the mid-90s with a focus on pharmacological research in schizophrenia.
-In 2008 we embarked on a prospective study exploring the clinical, biological, and functional aspects of treatment outcome in first-episode schizophrenia.
+In 2008, we embarked on a prospective study exploring the clinical, biological, and functional aspects of treatment outcome in first-episode schizophrenia.
 We focused on the pharmacology, efficacy, and tolerability of long-acting injectable antipsychotic medications in the treatment of first-episode schizophrenia spectrum disorders.
-We examined the course and outcomes using clinical and imaging data.
-We also examined the association between environmental factors and childhood trauma on disease onset and progression.
+We examined the course and outcomes of patients following a first episode of psychosis using clinical and imaging data.
+We also examined the association of environmental factors and childhood trauma with disease onset and progression.
 Our program provides opportunities for PhD and Master level training for scientists, clinicians, and psychologists with a particular focus on women, black psychiatrists, and people with disabilities.

 Our mission

-To be a premier research unit that develops cutting-edge scientific tools to improve our understanding of psychotic disorders through engagement with diverse collaborators, stakeholders, and the community which we serve.
+To be a premier research unit that develops cutting-edge scientific tools to improve our understanding of psychotic disorders through engagement with diverse collaborators, stakeholders, and the community that we serve.

 Our vision